deleugpn/blog/content/blog/using-aws-lambda-as-a-private-laravel-api/index.md

 "a Request object shouldn't know how to validate itself" and that this bad design lead me to a coupling with the Http Context that I couldn't get rid easily.
 While all this may be true, I still think it's far more beneficial than damaging.
-After all, this is one service / a few APIs among thousands of APIs that actually needed to swap Http context with something else.
+After all, this is a handful of APIs among thousands of APIs that actually ended up needing to swap Http context with something else.
 And in the end, I got creative and kept the source code pretty much as-is.